mcdanije22/new_contact_app/README.md

 # **Contact Application**
 A web application that lets users create, edit and delete contacts from their contact list.
 The contact list is carried from session to session after reloads utilizing user's local storage.
+Users can star their favorite contacts and quickly search for specific contacts.
+Mobile-first design patterns.

 # **Built With**
 - HTML, CSS/SASS